U.S. flag

 Victims of Child Abuse Act Program

-• Children's Advocacy Centers (CACs):
+• Regional Children's Advocacy Centers

-• Child Abuse Training for Judicial and Court Personnel:
+• Child Abuse Training for Judicial and Court Personnel

 Children's Advocacy Centers

-There are four regional centers Midwest Regional Children's Advocacy Center, Northeast Regional Children's Advocacy Center, Southern Regional Children's Advocacy Center and the Western Regional Children's Advocacy Center.
-These four centers provide training and technical assistance to CACs and state chapters in each of the region that are tailored to the needs of their region.
+There are four regional centers: Midwest Regional Children's Advocacy Center, Northeast Regional Children's Advocacy Center, Southern Regional Children's Advocacy Center and the Western Regional Children's Advocacy Center.
+These centers provide training and technical assistance to CACs and state chapters in each of the region that are tailored to the needs of their region.

-OJJDP's CAC partners provide service and support through grants and training and technical assistance to Centers nationwide.
+OJJDP's VOCAA CAC partners provide service and support through grants and training and technical assistance to Centers nationwide.

-OJJDP's CAC Partners under VOCAA
+OJJDP's CAC Partners Funded Under VOCAA

 • National Children's Alliance